Pre-configured and Cached Responses Guide

 Default Response

-In addition to canned responses, you can set a Default Response in your bot settings.
+In addition to pre-configured responses, you can set a Default Response in your bot settings.
 This is used when:

 - No cached response is available

-- LLM is unavailable (API down, free tier expired, etc.)
+- LLM is unavailable (API down, evaluation ended, etc.)

 Setting Default Response: